reagro/web/source/cases/index.rst

 Case studies
 ============

-Here we present a number of case studies.
-In these studies the techniques described in earlier parts of this book come together.
+In this section we present a number of case studies that implement and combine some of the techniques described in earlier sections of this book.

-In the first chapter a combination of machine learning and mechanistic models is used to estimate input (fertilizer) and output (maize) prices.
-The second chapter discussed approaches to estimate crop calendars (planting and harvesting times).
+In the first chapter a combination of machine learning and mechanistic models is used the response of crops to fertilizers.

-Chapter three shows approaches to estimate yield potential using simulation and regression models.
-Chapter four shows an example of an empirical "big data" approach to estimate the response to fertilizer.
+The second chapter builds on that, and on estimated input and output prices to estimate the profitability of fertilizer use.

+In the third chapter, the potential benefit of a new variety is evaluated.

 In the fourth chapter, approaches to estimating climate change effects are discussed.

+Chapter five evaluated the effect of diversification and biofortification on local diets.

 .. toctree::